“Chippin’ Right along …

 A Special Christmas Present

-For Christmas of ’23 – I wanted to do something special for my granddaughter.
-She had worked hard getting her nursing degree and we are so proud of her.
-She’s a person that really holds on to memories and family is everything to her.
+For Christmas of ’23 – I wanted to do something special for “Katie”, my granddaughter.
+She worked hard getting her nursing degree and we are so proud of her.
+She really holds on to memories and family is everything to her.

 When she was small, she loved to play in the leaves each fall.
 My wife Nancy and I would rake up all the leaves from a big maple in our front yard and go over near the woods and gather even more from all the trees that surround our yard to make her a nice big pile.
 The two dogs that we had at the time “Sadie and Daisy” would join in the fun and all three of them would have a great time playing in the leaves.